alexrutherford/ds_efficient/README.md

-Set of python scripts to parse large DataSift streaming corpora including several sources
+Set of python scripts to parse large DataSift streaming corpora including several sources.
+Example deployment at [UN Global Pulse climate monitor](http://unglobalpulse.net/climate/)

 1. ```python process_ds_files.py```
 Cycles through all files from DataSift ```DataSift*json``` and places messages in daily files.
 Also counts mentions, hashtags and other attributes.
 Serialises data in ```counters.dat```.
 Deleted tweets that appear in the stream written to ```deletions.csv```.